mrnkr/nvim-config/README.md

 3. Press `Enter` to perform the search.
 4. Press `n` to find the next occurrence or `N` to find the previous occurrence.

+### Nevigate through the entire project using a tree view (NERDTree)

+Tap `Ctrl+B` and you'll toggle NERDTree like you toggle the file explorer in VSCode.

 ### Searching in all files

 Tap `Ctrl+F` to use `Ag` to look for any given text in all your files known by git